Modelling the influence of data structure on learning in neural networks: the hidden manifold model: The solution of the Hidden Manifold Model

+where $\mZ$ is a $P\times N$ matrix with entries drawn i.i.d.\ from the normal distribution and $\ind$ is a matrix of the same size as $\mX$ with all entries equal to one.
+We use the symbol $\simeq$ here to emphasise that the two matrices on the left and right-hand side have matching first and second moments, and are hence equivalent in terms of their low-dimensional projections, but are not the same matrix.
+We can thus think of the inputs $\mX$ as a noisy transformation of the latent variables, even without any explicit noise in Eq.~\eqref{eq:structured-inputs}.

+We could also add noise to the expansion explicitly, for example as $\mX=f\left(\nicefrac{\mF \mC}{\sqrt{D}}\right) + \zeta$ or $\mX=f\left(\nicefrac{\mF (\mC + \zeta)}{\sqrt{D}}\right)$, where $\zeta$ would be a noise matrix of appropriate dimensions.
+These noise injections would indeed make the data high-dimensional, or, if added directly to the latent variables $\mC$, result in correlated noise in the input space.
+In all these cases, the GEP applies and guarantees that the noise $\zeta$ would only change the variance of the noise term $\mZ$ that appears after application of the GET~\eqref{eq:tildeX}.
+Our results are thus robust to the injection of additional noise.

-whose elements are assumed to be of order $\order{1}$ in the asymptotic limit. \end{theorem} The derivation of the property is given in Appendix~\ref{app:GET}.
-This Gaussian equivalence property shows that there is a whole family of activation functions $f(x)$ (those that have the same values for $a,b$ and~$c$ from Eq.~\ref{eq:abc}) that will lead to equivalent analytical results for the learning curves studied in this paper.
-Furthermore, it forms a basis from which we can develop an analytical understanding of learning with the hidden manifold model, as we show in the next section.
+Finally, the GEP shows that there is a whole family of activation functions $f(x)$ (those that have the same values for $a,b$ and~$c$ from Eq.~\ref{eq:abc}) that will lead to equivalent analytical results for the learning curves studied in this paper.